abcnorio/nspawn-aiml/Readme.md

 EOF
 ```

-Re-check on the host, because the nvidia driver must be the same version on the host as well as inside the container.
+Re-check on the host, because the NVIDIA driver must be the same version on the host as well as inside the container.

 ```bash
 # outside container